An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Background

-Let $\Tfun_{sim}, \Tfun_{real} \in \Tset$ be the transition functions for two otherwise identical MDPs, $\msim$ and $\mreal$, representing the simulator and real world respectively.
-Sim-to-real transfer aims to train an agent policy to maximize return in $\mreal$ with limited trajectories from $\mreal$, and as many as needed in $\msim$.
+Let $\Tfun_{s}, \Tfun_{t} \in \Tset$ be the transition functions for two otherwise identical MDPs, $\msim$ and $\mreal$, representing the source and target environments respectively.
+Transfer learning with dynamics mismatch, as opposed to transfer learning in general, aims to train an agent policy to maximize return in $\mreal$ with limited trajectories from $\mreal$, and as many as needed in $\msim$.

-The work presented here is specifically concerned with a particular class of sim-to-real approaches known as simulator grounding approaches \cite{allevato2019tunenet, chebotar2019closing, farchy2013gsl}.
-These approaches modify the simulator dynamics by using real-world interactions to \emph{ground} them to be closer to the dynamics of the real world.
-Because it may sometimes be difficult or impossible to modify the simulator itself, the recently-proposed grounded action transformation (\gat{}) approach \cite{hanna2017grounded} seeks to instead induce grounding by modifying the agent's actions before using them in the simulator.
-This modification is accomplished via an action transformation function $\p_{g}: \sset \times \aset \longmapsto \Delta(\aset)$ that takes as input the state and action of the agent, and produces an action to be presented to the simulator.
-From the agent's perspective, composing the action transformation with the simulator changes the simulator's transition function.
-We call this modified simulator the {\em grounded} simulator, and its transition function is given by
+The work presented here is specifically concerned with a particular class of approaches used in sim-to-real transfer known as simulator grounding approaches \cite{allevato2019tunenet, chebotar2019closing, farchy2013gsl}.
+Here the source environment is the simulator and the target environment is the real world.
+These approaches use some interactions with the target environment to \emph{ground} the source environment dynamics to more closely match the target environment dynamics.
+Because it may sometimes be difficult or impossible to modify the source environment itself (when the source environment is a black-box simulator, for example), the recently-proposed grounded action transformation (\gat{}) approach \cite{hanna2017grounded} seeks to instead induce grounding by modifying the agent's actions before using them in the source environment.
+This modification is accomplished via an action transformation function $\p_{g}: \sset \times \aset \longmapsto \Delta(\aset)$ that takes as input the state and action of the agent, and produces an action to be presented to the source environment.
+From the agent's perspective, composing the action transformation with the source environment changes the source environment's transition function.
+We call this modified source environment the {\em grounded} environment, and its transition function is given by